gleam-lang/website/getting-started/installing.md

 prebuilt version of the compiler from the [GitHub release page](https://github.com/gleam-lang/gleam/releases).

-If you prefer, a script is also available to use.
+If you prefer, a script is also available to use on Linux and macOS.

 ```sh
 curl -fsSL https://gleam.pink/install.sh | sh